nxt-insurance/nxt_schema/README.md

 # NxtSchema

 ## TODO:
-- Collect nodes when applied in order to validate applied ones
-    - Apply validations only when applied
-    - Implement apply! that raises

 - Allow to disable validation when applying
-    - Levels should only be assigned at apply time so that it's correct when merging schemas --> Are there other attributes that should be moved to apply time?
+    --> Are there attributes that should be moved to apply time?

 - Make combinations of validations work with monads kind of implementation
 - Should we have a global and a local registry for validators?